 The MA degree in Human Rights remains the first in the region to offer graduate education in international and European human rights for committed future practitioners of human rights.
 Students studying for an LLM degree in Human Rights also benefit from the highly interdisciplinary environment of the Human Rights Program, while they receive an advanced degree in the legal dimensions of human rights protection.

 Our Doctoral Program offers an opportunity to conduct independent research, complete doctoral-level course work and gain experience with teaching and other academic activities.
 The Department of Legal Studies welcomes doctoral projects on topics pertaining to our research and teaching areas.
-Applicants holding a law degree qualify for an SJD degree offered by the Department of Legal Studies.
+Applicants holding a law degree or an LLM degree form an accredited University qualify for an SJD degree offered by the Department of Legal Studies.

 The student/faculty ratio for the Department of Legal Studies is 7:1.